Randomization

 - We create patterns that "feel" random to us, but aren’t actually random

-Manual allocation looks more “random" than alternating allocation, but it comes with the same risk of bias.
-A researcher might think, "We've had several sicker-looking animals in group B, so I'll put the next healthy-looking one there to balance things out." selection bias happens unconsciously and we cannot trust our intuition as to whether our treatment assignments feel “random enough”.
+Manual allocation looks more “random" than alternating allocation, but it comes with the same risks.
+It introduces dependence between each consecutive assignment in order to maintain the appearance of randomness.
+Selection bias may also happen unconsciously if animals are manually assigned to groups, and we cannot trust our intuition as to whether our treatment assignments feel “random enough”.
 Learn more about the impact of unconscious bias in research in our Confirmation Bias Unit.

 Sequence 3 might have seemed less "random" than Sequence 2, but it is the only randomized sequence!
 True randomization often produces results that surprise us: